 That festival theme, ‘Intersections’, positions creative technological innovation as an activist engagement into public space and public practice in African contexts.
 My exhibition of electronic sculptures, videos and interactive works will examine the innovative cultural practices witnessed in the townships, showcasing the transformative power of cooperative, creative action for the festival’s local and international audiences.

 2: ISEA 2018.
-Electronic Arts Festival, Durban Art Gallery, South Africa (tbc)
+Electronic Arts Festival, Durban Art Gallery, South Africa, (tbc).

 Keith Armstrong (Artistic director)

-The exhibition Future-Future? begins with the powerful provocation: "There is no time to complain, the only remaining time is to start implementing change.
+MORE: The exhibition Future-Future? begins with the powerful provocation: "There is no time to complain, the only remaining time is to start implementing change.
 If not we will perish".
 Ha ho na nako ea ho chacheha ka mohono, nako e setseng ke ea hore re fetohe eseng moo re tla timela.
-These words were contributed both in English and South African (Sesotho) languages by Thabang Mofokeng, a South African 'change agent' and leader of the HOT Rural Workers Collective.
+These words were contributed both in English and South African (Sesotho) languages by Thabang Mofokeng, a South African 'change agent' and leader of the HOT Rural Workers Foundation.
 His call is profound.
-His people, and their supporting environments are quite literally dying under the weight of our consumption in all its forms, both historical and contemporary.
-So what kind of future for a future is possible?
+His people, and environment are suffering significantly under the weight of the consumption of his country’s wealth and resources in all its forms, both historical and contemporary.
+So what kind of future-for-a-future is possible?

-Future-Future? is the third major outcome arising from the Re-Future project - which aims to initiate a series of transdisciplinary, intercultural collaborative works designed with, or inspired by the journeys of re-futuring pioneered by the township residents of Bloemfontein/Manguang, South Africa.
+Future-Future? is the third major outcome arising from the Re-Future project - which aims to initiate a series of transdisciplinary, intercultural collaborative works designed with, or inspired by the journeys of re-futuring, pioneered by the township residents of Bloemfontein/Manguang, South Africa.
 The project operates at the intersection of media art, sustainability, community development and creative action, reflecting how the legacies of apartheid, population pressure, economic and environmental decay, compounded by limited access to education, services, secure housing and policing services have routinely rendered so many in the majority world a 'lost cause'.
-Here lie very different leaders - pioneering 'change makers' crreating their own images; of their own making.
+Here lie very different leaders - pioneering 'change makers' creating their own images; of their own making.